shakedkattan/serverless_rds_cluster_automation/README.md

     "engine": "postgres"
   }'
 ```
-* Private note to you, Orel - I wanted to cost-optimize the lambda function even more using layers, editing resource usage configuration like Memory and more, but couldn't reach it on time. also, the auto-cleanup lambda is missing, so if you deploy be careful.
+* Private note to you, Orel - I wanted to cost-optimize the lambda function even more using layers, editing resource usage configuration like Memory and more, but couldn't reach it on time.
+Even thought, this lambda isn't supposed to run too many times in production so it won't hurt our wallet too much :)